 Mastering the Market Cycles, by Howard Marks

-In his recent publication – Mastering the Market Cycles, getting the odds on your side – he distils his experience in analyzing the nature of cycles and how to better position an investment portfolios for what is likely to happen.
+In his recent publication – Mastering the Market Cycles, getting the odds on your side – he distils his experience in analysing the nature of cycles and how to better position an investment portfolio for what is likely to happen.